The Two RV Gypsies: Full-Time RVers

 The Crooks Covered Bridge

-Although Crooks Bridge is open for drive-through traffic, Karen did walk in it and take photos of Little Raccoon Creek from the window on each side of the bridge.
+Although Crooks Bridge is open for drive-through traffic, Karen Duquette walked in it and took photos of Little Raccoon Creek from the window on each side of the bridge.
+No other traffic nor people were in the area at the time.
 Notice that all of the drive-through covered bridges are one-lane bridges, but accept two-way traffic.
 However, they are all short bridges and it is easy to see if there is on-coming traffic and if it is safe to enter the bridge or not.

 Little Raccoon Creek